rki-mf1/2026-Workshop-Ghana/day_02/README.md

 - understand the basic idea of containers
 - run quality control on sequencing reads
 - use `fastp` to assess and filter short-read sequencing data
-- use `NanoPlot` to assess Oxford Nanopore sequencing data
 - interpret basic read quality metrics and QC plots

 ## 💻 Practicals